 Strategy 1 Important areas of native habitat and vegetation are conserved, the city's important waterways are protected and their water quality enhanced, and the city responds appropriately to climate change and uses resources prudently.
-KEY ACTIONS OUTCOMES DELIVERABLES 2020-2021 SP 2020-2021 LEAD DEPARTMENT The Mayor and Councillors continue to promote and Monitor and review council's performance, Development of a new Ipswich City Council Corporate Plan that will commence 1 July 2021.
-Governance Coordination and Performance advocate on behalf of the city and the community.
-(9.6/1.2). strategic and operational reporting.
+KEY ACTIONS OUTCOMES DELIVERABLES 2020-2021 SP 2020-2021 LEAD DEPARTMENT The Mayor and Councillors continue Monitor and review council's Development of a new Ipswich City Council Corporate Plan that will commence 1 July 2021.
+Governance Coordination and Performance to promote and advocate on behalf of the city and the community.
+(9.6/1.2). performance, strategic and operational reporting.
 Development of an Innovation Program for council internal and external services and operations.
-Governance Coordination and Performance Strategy 2 Provid e comprehensive and l meaningful community engagement to inform cou ıncil decision mak ing.
+Governance Coordination and Performance Strategy 2 Provide comprehensive and l meaningful community engagement to inform cou ıncil decision mak ing.
 KEY ACTIONS OUTCOMES DELIVERABLES 2020-2021 SP 2020-2021 LEAD DEPARTMENT Council maintains a key focus on customer service and meeting the needs of the community.
 (9.6/2.3).
 Meet or exceed corporate targets for customer service standards.
 Development of ICC Customer Focus Strategy.
-Governance Community, Cultural and Economic Development Strategy 3 Implem nent initiatives that s trengthen governance skills and knowledge.
-KEY ACTIONS OUTCOMES DELIVERABLES 2020-2021 SP 2020-2021 LEAD DEPARTMENT Councillors and staff are provided with the necessary skills, training and resources to make ry provide training, d development e and resources ve, to councillors and staff to Development of a Strategic Policy Framework that aligns strategic priorities and goals for the City with the United Nations Sustainable Development Goals for 2030.
+Governance Community, Cultural and Economic Development Strategy 3 Implement ent initiatives that s trengthen governance skills and knowledge.
+KEY ACTIONS OUTCOMES DELIVERABLES 2020-2021 SP 2020-2021 LEAD DEPARTMENT Councillors and Council staff are provided continues to with the necessary skills, training and development Development of a Strategic Policy Framework that aligns strategic priorities and goals for the City with the United Nations Sustainable Development Goals for 2030.
 Governance Coordination and Performance informed, effective, efficient, impartial and timely decisions.
-(9.6/3.1).
-Delivery of training to build knowledge and capability in good governance, legislative, financial and human resource delegations, managing conflicts of interest and ethical decision-making.
+(9.6/3.1). efficient, impartial and staff to and timely decisions. enable and Delivery of training to build knowledge and capability in good governance, legislative, financial and human resource delegations, managing conflicts of interest and ethical decision-making.
 Governance Corporate Services Modernised information and communication technologies to support service delivery and efficiency including migration to Microsoft Office 365 and Skype for Business improvements (including decommissioning of PABX).
 Governance Corporate Services Implementation of the People and Culture Strategic Plan deliverables for 2020-2021 including: a new performance framework; a new leadership competency framwork and development program; and an enhanced approach to attracting and retaining diverse and talented employees.
 Governance Corporate Services Council information is accurate and managed effectively to ensure appropriate access, confidentiality and security.
 (9.6/3.2).
 Maintain an open and transparent approach to information.
 Maturing of our corporate governance and information management through the implementation of: a new Information Management Strategy and Governance Framework; a new Framework for Managing Conflicts of Interest for Employees; an enhanced Complaints Management Framework; strengthened Open Data Policy; and new performance measures for Right to Information and Information Privacy.
 Governance Corporate Services Implementation of the new Transparency and Integrity Hub from 1 July 2020 - pushing more information to the community to increase openness and transparency and rebuild trust.
 Governance Corporate Services